Deadline for completing the form is Tuesday 9th May 2023 (this replaces the earlier advertised deadline).

-- English & History
+- English Literature; English and Theatre Studies; English & History

 Module Choice Advice

-- You must ensure you comply with your degree structure/Pathway.
+- You must ensure you comply with your own degree structure.
 THIS IS YOUR RESPONSIBILITY.

-Please do not just reverse your first/reserve choices as your request will be returned for amendment and this delay may affect your chances of getting your first choices.
+- Please do not just reverse your first/reserve choices as your request will be returned for amendment and this delay may affect your chances of getting your first choices.

-3. Read the instructions carefully and make sure that all the particulars required are entered.
+- Read the instructions carefully and make sure that all the particulars required are entered.
 Incorrect information will result in a delay in module allocation and may mean that you will not be considered for your first choice in modules.